 - Name of Court and case number.

 - Date and amount of Judgment, Order or Fine.

 - Satisfaction details once notified by the Court.

-Why Should I Check the CCJ Register?
+Why You Should Check the CCJ Register

 There are a number of reasons why you would choose to check the register.
 If you have been refused credit, then it is useful to check that details about your CCJ are correct.